 and then you can complete the scanning of as many pages as you would like.

-These scans can be placed in a virtual folder, and zipped up for e-mailing, or burned to
+These scans can be placed in a virtual folder, and zipped up for e-mailing, or

 a CD and mailed to us in New Jersey.
 There is no cost, no money is